mainsail-crew/crowsnest/README.md

     [11/02/21 20:48:04] webcamd: Starting ustreamer with Device /dev/v4l/by-id/usb-USB_Camera_USB_Camera_SN0001-video-index0 ...
     [11/02/21 20:48:11] webcamd: ...
 Done!

-The next option is

     log_level: verbose

+This provies more Information.
-This gives you a little more Informations.
+This option provides a more detailed and extensive listing of the webcam.conf file.
-It prints out you existing webcam.conf and shows a detailed info about your configured ( and connected ) cams.\
+The information is more detailed concerning your configured ( and connected ) cams.\
-Like that:
+The output will be similar to the following:

     [10/24/21 02:46:00] webcamd: INFO: Detect available Cameras [10/24/21 02:46:00] webcamd: INFO: Found 1 available Camera(s)